mackenzie-wentworth/svg-logo-maker/README.md

 ## Description
 Need help creating a logo for your project, brand, or profile?
 With this *SVG Shape Logo Maker*, you can quickly generate a clean and simple logo by following a series of prompts to pick the shape, colors, and text that you desire through the command line.

-Please continue to the following sections for instructions to use the SVG Shape Logo maker so that you can generate your own logo in `.svg` format.
+Please continue to the following sections for instructions to use the SVG Shape Logo Maker so that you can generate your own logo in `.svg` format.
 Let's get started!

 ---